wallabyjs/public/EULA.md

 # LIMITED WARRANTY AND DISCLAIMER OF WARRANTY

 SOFTWARE IS PROVIDED TO LICENSEE "AS IS" AND WITHOUT WARRANTIES.
 LICENSOR MAKES NO WARRANTY AS TO ITS USE OR PERFORMANCE.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, LICENSOR AND ITS AFFILIATES, SUPPLIERS AND RESELLERS DISCLAIM ALL OTHER WARRANTIES AND CONDITIONS, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT, WITH REGARD TO SOFTWARE, AND THE PROVISION OF OR FAILURE TO PROVIDE SUPPORT SERVICES.

-# OWNERSHIP

-This Agreement does not convey to you any rights of ownership in the Software.
-All right, title, and interest in the Software and in any ideas, know-how, and programs which are developed by Licensor in the course of providing any technical services, including any enhancements or modifications made to the Software, shall at all times remain the property of Licensor.
-You acknowledge and agree that the Software is licensed, not sold.
-You shall not permit the Software to be accessed or used by anyone other than your employees whose duties require such access or use.
-You will not remove, modify or alter any of Licensor’s copyright, trademark or proprietary rights from any part of the Software.

 # TRANSFER OF SOFTWARE